 These can range from lacerations and abrasions to concussions to traumatic brain injuries, with the latter in many cases resulting in serious and permanent damage.

 Every five minutes, someone dies from a head injury, according to the Center for Head Injury Services.
 More than half of these cases are the result of motor vehicle accidents.
-Trauma to the brain in an auto accident can occur when the skull strikes an object (windshield, steering wheel, pavement, etc.) or when the brain slams against the hard bone of the interior skull.
+Trauma to the brain in an auto accident can occur when the skull strikes an object (windshield, steering wheel, pavement, etc.) or when the brain slams against the hard bone of the anterior skull.
 The latter can result in contusions and bleeds that may not be immediately apparent at the time of the crash.

 - Concussions.
-This is the most common type, and results by direct impact trauma to the head.
+This is the most common type and results by direct impact trauma to the head.
 It may or may not be characterized by a temporary loss of consciousness.
-Other symptoms might include dizziness, confusion and headache.
+Other symptoms might include dizziness, confusion, and headache.